BinaryDennis/setup_new_mac/README.md

 When u get a new MacBook - follow these steps to save time installing all things you need

+## Install Xcode first
+Use AppStore and download and install Xcode and its command line tool

 ## Automated Installation

 What will be installed?